Toivo Aro: Sportsleader

 Aro was a board member of the International Ski Federation in 1926–1930.

+He was the chairman of the Finnish Ski Association in 1916–1926.

 He was a board member of Finnish Olympic Committee in 1919–1946 and its treasurer in 1929–1957.

 He was the chairman of the Finnish Swimming Federation in 1928–1946 and its honorary chairman.

 He was the progenitor of the Yrjönkatu Swimming Hall, the first public indoor swimming hall in Finland.

-He was the founding member of Suomen Latu, a national non-profit organisation for the promotion of outdoor recreation and a physical activies, and its inaugural chairman in 1938.
+He was the founding member of Suomen Latu, a national non-profit organisation for promoting outdoor recreation and physical activities, and its inaugural chairman in 1938.

-He was active in many other notable Finnish sport organizations in the 1920s and 1930s.
+He was active in many other notable Finnish sports organizations in the 1920s and 1930s.

 Other

 Aro was born and died in Helsinki.
 His parents were Henrik Gustav Aro Ahlstedt and Mariaana Karoliina Forsell.
-They finnicized their family name from Ahlstedt to Aro on 12 May 1906.
+They Finnicized their family name from Ahlstedt to Aro on 12 May 1906.

 He married dentist Katri Lille (1890–) in 1916.
 They had six children: